imsiddharth/Watir/README.md

 This purpose of this project is to get basic understanding of watir-webdriver.
 It gives the perfect example how the TDD and BDD works with Page Object Model.

-TDD can be compared with RSPEC spec files which is under spec directory.

 BDD can be compared with CUCUMBER feature files which is under feature directory.

 The project required some gems.